JessieSidWho/study-live/README.md

  ### Future Features

-Setting up the Study-Live with a live music stream.
-One possible api we could use for this is Spotify.
+We were considering setting up Study-Live with the [Spotify API](https://developer.spotify.com/documentation/web-api/).
+This would enable us to set up our own playlists, vastly expanding the kinds of music available on our platform.